KenticoDocs/cloud-docs-open-api-provider/README.md

 * `Storage.ConnectionString` - The connection string for the Azure storage account
 * `EventGrid.ReferenceRequested.Endpoint` - EventGrid topic endpoint used when web initiates API reference request
 * `EventGrid.ReferenceRequested.Key` - EventGrid topic key used when web initiates API reference request
-* `EventGrid.ReferenceUpdated.Endpoint` - EventGrid topic endpoint used when API reference is updated in Kentico Cloud
+* `EventGrid.ReferenceUpdated.Endpoint` - EventGrid topic endpoint used when API reference is updated in Kentico Kontent
-* `EventGrid.ReferenceUpdated.Key` - EventGrid topic key used when API reference is updated in Kentico Cloud
+* `EventGrid.ReferenceUpdated.Key` - EventGrid topic key used when API reference is updated in Kentico Kontent

 ## How To Contribute
 Feel free to open a new issue where you describe your proposed changes, or even create a new pull request from your branch with proposed changes.